Testing symmetry on quantum computers: Variational algorithms for testing symmetry

 As with many VQAs, it is necessary in these simulations to endeavor to avoid the barren plateau problem, in which global cost functions become untrainable.
 The algorithms specified in Section~\ref{sec:tests-o-sym} rely solely on local measurements alone in the regime in which the number of data qubits is much larger than the number of control qubits and thus should not suffer from this issue in this regime \cite{osti_1826512}.
+Furthermore, all VQAs utilized herein employ the SPSA optimization technique discussed in \cite{spall1998overview}, which aims to prevent local minima problems.
+Indeed, our simulations did not run into either issue for any of the results discussed.
 However, we have only considered simulations of small quantum systems; it remains open to provide evidence that our algorithms will avoid the barren plateau problem for larger systems.